ocrmypdf/OCRmyPDF/docs/cookbook.rst

 =========================

-If you set ``--tesseract-timeout 0`` OCRmyPDF will apply its image processing without performing OCR, if all you want to is to apply image processing or PDF/A conversion.
+If you set ``--tesseract-timeout 0`` OCRmyPDF will apply its image processing without performing OCR (by causing OCR to time out).
+This works if all you want to is to apply image processing or PDF/A conversion.

 .. code-block:: bash

     ocrmypdf --tesseract-timeout=0 --remove-background input.pdf output.pdf

+.. versionchanged:: v14.1.0

+    Prior to this version, ``--tesseract-timeout 0`` would prevent other uses of Tesseract, such as deskewing, from working.
+This is no longer the case.
+Use ``--tesseract-non-ocr-timeout`` to control the timeout for non-OCR operations, if needed.

 Optimize images without performing OCR
 --------------------------------------